arokettu/torrent-file-cli/docs/create-update.rst

 Arguments:

-:command:`path`
+path
         A path to a directory or a file to be put in torrent

 Options:

---output, -o OUTPUT
+--output OUTPUT, -o OUTPUT
-        A path to the torrent file to be created, if not specified, ``.torrent`` will be added to the ``path`` --metadata-version
+        A path to the torrent file to be created, if not specified, ``.torrent`` will be added to the ``path`` --metadata-version METADATA-VERSION
         Version of the torrent file to create.
         ``1`` for a version 1 torrent, still the most widely used.
         ``2`` for a version 2 torrent, relatively new and not widely supported yet.